 Students are expected to complete all assessments on the date required.
-The only reason a student is to be absent for an assessment is because of illness or a justified absence (e.g. family bereavement).
+The only reason a student is to be absent for an assessment is because of illness or a justified absence (e.g. family bereavement) or a justified school related absence.
 Please note that not all approved leave is a justified absence.

-A student will be asked to bring either a parental/guardian note or a medical certificate to the Curriculum Leader and the Principal's Nominee.
+A student will be asked to bring either a parental/guardian note or a medical certificate to the Faculty Leader and the Principal's Nominee to explain the absence.

+(Medical certificates may be requested by the Principal's Nominee for reoccurring illness.)
 The Principal's Nominee will oversee the decision - whether an assessment opportunity is available or a 'not achieved grade' is applied.

-For a genuine illness or similar, the school will provide an assessment opportunity as per its further assessment programme.
+For a genuine illness or other justified absence, the school will provide an assessment opportunity as per its further assessment programme.
 Where this is not possible, a special opportunity may be provided.
 Teachers administering internal summative assessment must inform Principal's Nominee of absentees.

-An 'not justified absence' causing a student to miss a summative assessment for an Achievement Standard or Unit Standard will result in a "no achievement" grade.
+An 'not justified absence' causing a student to miss a summative assessment for an Achievement Standard or Unit Standard may result in a "no achievement" grade.
 If the Standard has a further assessment opportunity the student may sit this otherwise the "no achievement" grade remains.

 Non urgent medical, dental, hair, driving and counselling appointments are "not justified" reasons to miss assessments.
 Additionally, a holiday is an "not justified" absence even if permission is given by the Head of Senior College.